Skip to Content

 Ruth Ellis My Sister's Secret Life jane-davis.co.uk

-But despite the availability of this defence, Sally was convicted of murder.
+But despite the availability of the defence of diminished responsibility, Sally was convicted of murder.
 Once again, the law failed to get to the truth.
-When Sally’s brothers, aware that their sister had suffered at Richard Challen’s hands (and they didn’t know the extent of it), challenged why the matter of their brother-in-law’s behaviour wasn’t raised, they were told, ‘Speaking ill of the dead doesn’t go down well with the jury’, a sentiment echoed by the Crown Prosecution Service’s representative: ‘It’s not Mr Challen who’s on trial.
-The fact that someone was incredibly cruel and abusive towards their partner is not on its own a defence to murder.’
+Sally’s brothers, aware their sister had suffered at Richard Challen’s hands (without knowing the full extent of it), challenged why the matter of their brother-in-law’s behaviour wasn’t raised, they were told, “Speaking ill of the dead doesn’t go down well with the jury”, a sentiment echoed by the Crown Prosecution Service’s representative: “It’s not Mr Challen who’s on trial.
+The fact that someone was incredibly cruel and abusive towards their partner is not on its own a defence to murder.”

 “The law doesn’t work well for women in relation to issues of violence.
 If a woman fights back, they are often punished more severely than a man that’s violent.” ~ Harriet Wistrich, human rights lawyer

-If you want to know more about Ruth Ellis, you might like to watch The Ruth Ellis Files: A Very British Crime Story that is currently being repeated on BBC4, or click here to watch The Harrowing Case of Ruth Ellis, The Last Woman to Be Hanged in the UK on You Tube.
+If you want to know more about Ruth Ellis, you might like to watch The Ruth Ellis Files: A Very British Crime Story (BBC4), the ITV drama A Cruel Love: The Ruth Ellis Story or click here to watch The Harrowing Case of Ruth Ellis, The Last Woman to Be Hanged in the UK on You Tube.

-Or you may like to try At the Stroke of Nine O’Clock, which explores some of issues Ruth faced.
+Or you may like to try At the Stroke of Nine O’Clock, which explores some of the issues Ruth faced while trying to survive on her wits in post-war London.

 At the Stroke of Nine O'Clock by Jane Davis https://books2read.com/u/38MxzB